electric-cloud/DSL-Samples/onboarding/README.md

 2. Edit dslDir to match where the "onboarding" directory is located
 3. Login as Admin (ectool login admin)
 4. Run the DSL code (ectool evalDsl --dslFile "Onboard new application flow.groovy")
-5. From Electric Flow UI logged in as admin, navigate to the project "Application Onboarding" and run "Onboard new application flow" and fill in the parameters:
+5. From Electric Flow UI logged in as admin, navigate to the project "Application Onboarding" and run "Onboard new application flow" and modify the parameters as desired
-  - appName: provide a name such as "My Application"
-  - artifactKey: provide a name such as "myapp"
-  - artifactGroup: provide a name such as "com.mycompany"
-  - buildIp: (currently unused)
-  - deployIp: (currently unused)
-  - appTech: (currently unused)
 6. Navigate to the CI Dashboard
 7. Run the CI Configuration <Your app name><Your app name>
 8. Once the procedure is completed, navigate to the pipeline from the tool tip over the green square job icon

+## To Clean out objects created by onboarding produre
+- Run the 'clean' procedure, pass it the jobId of the job that did the on-boarding